microsoft/code-with-engineering-playbook/docs/design/design-patterns/distributed-system-design-reference/README.md

 # Distributed System Design Reference

 Distributed systems introduce new and interesting problems that need addressing.
-Software engineering as a field has dealt with this problem for years, and there are phenomenal resources available for reference when creating a new distributed system.
+Software engineering as a field has dealt with these problems for years, and there are phenomenal resources available for reference when creating a new distributed system.
 Some that we recommend are as follows:

 * [Martin Fowler's Patterns of Distributed Systems](https://martinfowler.com/articles/patterns-of-distributed-systems/)